 Real-world laboratories are a program launched by the state of Baden-Wuerttemberg that has researchers enter into real-world change processes as their experimental field.
 For example, in real-world laboratories they give advice and support to urban renewal or the introduction of new mobility and energy systems.
 In so doing, they involve practitioners from communes, social and environmental organizations or businesses and ordinary citizens in the research process.
 In an open-ended process knowledge is created that is intended to make a practical impact.

 - Kima-RT-LAB, climate-neutral heat supply for the city of Reutlingen

-- Reality lab GWP, industrial heat pumps in heating systems
+- Real-world laboratory GWP, industrial heat pumps in heating systems